-Figure 7 - Recommended Earthing Arrangement for an ABSD.
+Figure 6 - Recommended Earthing Arrangement for an ABSD.

-3394 10.8 Surge Arresters
+10.8 Surge Arresters

-3395 The preferred value for the surge arrester earth electrode resistance is 100hm or less.
-3396 Ideally this electrode system should be installed as close to the base of the pole as possible.
-3397 However, for some locations where it may be necessary for an operator to carry out 3398 switching operations on the HV networks at that pole this may create unacceptable step 3399 potential hazards.
-In such cases the HV earth electrode should be installed away from the pole at a location where the step potential is calculated to be safe (typically 5m) for the 3400 3401 operator to stand when carrying out any switching operations, see section 15.8.
-It is preferable to have a small number of deep earth rods rather than many shallow rods or plain 3402 3403 horizontal conductor.
-The earth conductor connecting the base of the surge arresters to the earth electrode system should be as straight as possible, having as few bends in as is 3404 3405 practicable.
+The preferred value for the surge arrester earth electrode resistance is 10 Ohm or less.
+Ideally this electrode system should be installed as close to the base of the pole as possible.
+However, for some locations where it may be necessary for an operator to carry out switching operations on the HV networks at that pole this may create unacceptable step potential hazards.
+In such cases the HV earth electrode should be installed away from the pole at a location where the step potential is calculated to be safe (typically 5m) for the operator to stand when carrying out any switching operations, see section 15.8.
+It is preferable to have a small number of deep earth rods rather than many shallow rods or plain horizontal conductor.
+The earth conductor connecting the base of the surge arresters to the earth electrode system should be as straight as possible, having as few bends in as is practicable.
+Refer to Section 6.14 for further details.

-3406 Where other HV equipment is situated on the same pole and requires an earth electrode, 3407 only one HV earth electrode needs to be installed.
-The preference is to install an earth 3408 conductor directly from the surge arresters to the buried HV earth electrode, and then 3409 connect the earths of the other items of HV equipment to it on the pole.
-At sites where 3410 switching may take place the earth lead should be insulated to the first earth rod which 3411 should be a minimum of 5m from the operating mat for an ABSD or 5m from the operating 3412 position for equipment that requires the use of hot-sticks or insulated rods.
-Additional 3413 protection may be achieved by placing the earth lead in ducting to that point as described in 3414 section XXX.
+Where other HV equipment is situated on the same pole and requires an earth electrode, only one HV earth electrode needs to be installed.
+The preference is to install an earth conductor directly from the surge arresters to the buried HV earth electrode, and then connect the earths of the other items of HV equipment to it on the pole.
+At sites where switching may take place the earth lead should be insulated to the first earth rod which should be a minimum of 5m from the operating mat for an ABSD or 5m from the operating position for equipment that requires the use of hot-sticks or insulated rods.
+Additional protection may be achieved by placing the earth lead in ducting to that point.